CMA clears NHS healthcare tech deal | Competition & Markets Authority

 The Competition and Markets Authority (CMA) referred UnitedHealth’s £1.2bn purchase of EMIS for an in-depth Phase 2 investigation by an independent inquiry group in March 2023, after identifying competition concerns that warranted further investigation during an initial Phase 1 review.

-Following a thorough investigation, the CMA has today confirmed that the transaction does not raise competition concerns when considered against the higher legal standard that applies in Phase 2 investigations, clearing the deal to proceed.
+Following a thorough investigation, the CMA recently (29 September 2023) confirmed that the transaction does not raise competition concerns when considered against the higher legal standard that applies in Phase 2 investigations, clearing the deal to proceed.

 The NHS is increasingly seeking digital and data-driven solutions to help improve the delivery of healthcare in the UK.
 EMIS supplies data management systems to the NHS, including the electronic patient record system used by most NHS GPs in the UK.
 Optum, part of the US healthcare giant UnitedHealth, currently supplies software used by GPs when prescribing medicines, as well as data analytics and advisory services that the NHS uses to help improve overall healthcare and health service provision.